DataForWater/IWaVE/README.md

 plt.colorbar(p2, ax=axs[1])
 plt.show()
 ```
 This estimates velocities in x and y-directions (u, v) per interrogation window and plots it on a background.
+If the
-If the water depth is not supplied, a water depth = 1 m is assumed.
-With IWaVE, variations in water depth have a small but sometimes non-negligible impact on the velocity calculations.
-Therefore, it is recommended to set a representative value for depth, even when this is not known accurately.
+water depth is not supplied, a water depth of $d=1$ m is assumed.
+With IWaVE, variations in water depth have a small but
+sometimes non-negligible impact on the velocity calculations.
+Therefore, it is recommended to set a representative
+value for depth, even when this is not known accurately.

 ### Optimisation algorithm